symfony/symfony-docs/routing.rst

 ----------------

 The previous examples defined routes where the URL never changes (e.g. ``/blog``).
-However, it's common to define routes where some parts are variable.
+However, it is common to define routes where some parts are variable.
 For example, the URL to display some blog post will probably include the title or slug (e.g. ``/blog/my-first-post`` or ``/blog/all-about-symfony``).